-Due to the fact that the Company is in a start-up phase, all partners received a fixed remuneration in 2015.
+Due to the fact that the Company is in a start-up phase, all partners received fixed remuneration in 2015/16.

-Apart from the Company's partners, approved auditors who are not partners may, according to our signature rules, sign auditor's reports and other assurance reports as an engagement partner.
-The approved auditors' remuneration comprises a fixed salary plus a bonus determined based on a balanced scorecard.
+Apart from the Company's partners, state authorised public accountants who are not partners may, according to our signature rules, sign auditor's reports and other assurance reports as engagement partners.
+The state authorised public accountants' remuneration comprises a fixed salary plus a one firm bonus (that is) based on the firm's performance as a whole and a top performer bonus (that is) based on achievement of personal KPIs.